garfix/nligems/data/rel.md

 - definition of new concepts in natural language

 ~~~
-Q: What were the averages between 1967 and now of SDS, RCA and Digital Equipment Corporation stock prices?
+H: What were the averages between 1967 and now of SDS, RCA and Digital Equipment Corporation stock prices?

-A: SDS                     105.30
+C: SDS                     105.30
    RCA                      49.80
    Digital Equipment Corp.
 115.72
 ~~~